Þorgerður Katrín Gunnarsdóttir: Political career

 During her time at university she served as a board member in Stefnir, the local Independence Party youth organization in Hafnarfjörður, and vice-president of the executive committee of the Board of Representatives of the Independence Party in Hafnarfjörður.

 She was elected to the Althing in 1999 for the constituency of Reykjanes and from 2003 (when the Reykjanes constituency was abolished) for the Southwest constituency.

 Þorgerður Katrín was Minister of Education in Geir Haarde's government from 2003 to 2009 and functioned as de facto Prime Minister during the crash due to his illness.
-She served as deputy chairman of the Independence Party 2005 to 2010. Þorgerður Katrín resigned as deputy chairman on 17 April 2010 after being criticised for the handling of her and her husband Kristján Arason's debts in Kaupthing Bank, which collapsed in October 2008.
+She served as deputy chairman of the Independence Party 2005 to 2010. Þorgerður Katrín resigned as deputy chairman on 17 April 2010 after being criticised for the handling of she and her husband Kristján Arason's debts in Kaupthing Bank, which collapsed in October 2008.
 She subsequently took leave of absence from parliament and chose not to run for reelection in the 2013 election.

 She joined Viðreisn shortly after it was founded in 2016 and was elected to the Althing for them in the 2016 election. Þorgerður Katrín subsequently became Minister of Fisheries and Agriculture in the short-lived government of Bjarni Benediksson.
 During the 2017 election campaign her party fell below the threshold in multiple polls and its founder Benedikt Jóhannesson therefore decided to step down as chairman in favour of Þorgerður.

 Ministry of Foreign Affairs

 Following the 2024 snap election, her party formed a government with the Social Democratic Alliance and the People's Party, in which she was appointed minister for foreign affairs.

+On 26 September 2026, during her address to the United Nations General Assembly on the situation in Gaza, Gunnarsdóttir responded to the term "moral cowards," which Benjamin Netanyahu had used a day earlier (25 September 2026) to describe delegates who walked out during his speech.
+Reversing the accusation, she stated: "We have heard the words 'moral cowards' from this podium.
+To me, moral cowards are those leaders around the world who refuse to sit down and negotiate a just and lasting peace.
+Those who deny access to humanitarian aid for people in desperate need.
+And moral cowards are those leaders who repeatedly go against and disrespect international law."